mujasoft/commit_sentinel/README.md

 output = "head_commit_analysis.txt"
 ```

 > Helpful for deployment in pipelines.
-Parameters can also be overwritten by CLI at any time.
+Settings can also be overwritten by CLI flags anytime.

 ## Usage